 The software allows integration with other apps.
 You can also issue invitations to your clients.

 The one thing you’ll love about Freshbooks is that the company doesn’t prevaricate about anything.
 It has a straightforward dashboard and a simple UI.
 You can comfortably operate it from your cell phone.

 Furthermore, Freshbooks supports several small businesses.
 Suppose you are a driver or a contractor.
 You can track your mileage, calculate your amount, and charge your clients directly from the app.

 Needless to say, Freshbooks is perfect for people in the service industry.

 Think of ZipBooks as Xero’s sister.

 While Xero is famous for its user-friendly approach, ZipBooks takes it a step further with its visually appealing interface and colloquial language.
-Even the chart of accounts is re-named as categories to increase user experience.
+Even the chart of accounts is being renamed as categories to increase user experience.

 Naturally, the software keeps the accounting terminologies intact for your bookkeeper, but don’t worry about it.
 It automates technical areas.